robdick/tris/README.md

 - Limit columns 1-12

 ## Repository Structure
-The repository is into two main areas:
+The repository is into two main areas, Api and Client.

 ### Api
 In the /Api folder, the API implementation is further split into two main dotnet core 3.0 projects, each with associated unit test projects: